Comment thread maker

 • Mix praise, questions, and more nuanced takes instead of making every comment purely flattering.

-• Use threaded replies only when they help the discussion feel more authentic.
+• Use threaded replies only when they clarify who is responding to whom.

 FAQ